National Institute of Mental Health: Organizational history

+Prohibition era

+During the Prohibition era, the Narcotics Division of the Bureau of Public Health was responsible for the patients confined to the "narcotic farms" that had been a result of the Narcotic Farms Act of 1929.
+Confusingly, the Bureau of Prohibition which was also in the Treasury had in its organizational structure a Narcotics Division whose Deputy Commissioner was Levi G. Nutt, an advocate of forced confinement of addicts to the narcotic farms.

 Functions

 Mental health has traditionally been a state responsibility, but after World War II there was increased lobbying for a federal (national) initiative.
 Attempts to create a National Neuropsychiatric Institute failed.
 Robert H. Felix, then head of the Division of Mental Hygiene, orchestrated a movement to include mental health policy as an integral part of federal biomedical policy.
 Congressional subcommittees hearings were held and the National Mental Health Act was signed into law in 1946.
 This aimed to support the research, prevention and treatment of psychiatric illness, and called for the establishment of a National Advisory Mental Health Council (NAMHC) and a National Institute of Mental Health.
 On April 15, 1949, the NIMH was formally established, with Felix as director.
 Funding for the NIMH grew slowly and then, from the mid-1950s, dramatically.
 The institute took on a highly influential role in shaping policy, research and communicating with the public, legitimizing the importance of new advances in biomedical science, psychiatric and psychological services, and community-based mental health policies.

-In 1955 the Mental Health Study Act called for "an objective, thorough, nationwide analysis and reevaluation of the human and economic problems of mental health."
+In 1955, the Mental Health Study Act called for "an objective, thorough, nationwide analysis and reevaluation of the human and economic problems of mental health."
 The resulting Joint Commission on Mental Illness and Health prepared a report, "Action for Mental Health", resulting in the establishment of a cabinet-level interagency committee to examine the recommendations and determine an appropriate federal response.

 In 1963, Congress passed the Mental Retardation Facilities and Community Mental Health Centers Construction Act, beginning a new era in Federal support for mental health services.
 NIMH assumed responsibility for monitoring the Nation's community mental health centers (CMHC) programs.

 During the mid-1960s, NIMH launched a campaign on special mental health problems.
 Part of this was a response to President Lyndon Johnson's pledge to apply scientific research to social problems.
 The institute established centers for research on schizophrenia, child and family mental health, suicide, as well as crime and delinquency, minority group mental health problems, urban problems, and later, rape, aging, and technical assistance to victims of natural disasters.

 Alcohol abuse and alcoholism did not receive full recognition as a major public health problem until the mid-1960s, when the National Center for Prevention and Control of Alcoholism was established as part of NIMH; a research program on drug abuse was inaugurated within NIMH with the establishment of the Center for Studies of Narcotic and Drug Abuse.